Mdabir32/hello-world/README.md

 Hi everyone

-I want learn more about github and coding.
+I want learn more about coding.